David Fung

-David Fung (born on August 17, 1988) is a concert pianist.
+David Fung (born 1983) is a concert pianist.
 Fung was born in Sydney, Australia.

 Early life and education

 Fung attended James Ruse Agricultural High School in Sydney, where he received the James Ruse Medal for Dux and the Medal for Music.
 He graduated with a Universities Admission Index of 100 and earned a scholarship to study the M.B.B.S. at the University of New South Wales.
 Following two years of medical school, Fung left to pursue an education and training in music.

 Musical education and training

 In 2002, Fung won the ABC Symphony Australia Young Performers Awards, after four rounds of competition which culminated in his performance of Rachmaninoff's Rhapsody on a Theme of Paganini with the Sydney Symphony Orchestra during the concerto finals at the Sydney Opera House Concert Hall.
 He has subsequently appeared with the major orchestras of Australia and recorded a CD with the ABC Classics label.

 Deciding to pursue a career in music, Fung transferred in 2003 to the Colburn School in Los Angeles to study with John Perry.
 Fung was the first student of piano to be admitted to the Colburn Conservatory in its inaugural year; in May 2007, he became the first pianist to graduate from the Conservatory.
 Fung also holds an Artist Diploma from the Colburn School and Master's and Doctorate degrees from Yale University, where he studied with Claude Frank and Peter Frankl.
 He also studied with Arie Vardi in Germany at the Hochschule für Musik, Theater und Medien Hannover.